markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules.md

 >
 > - For Windows Insiders, the option to turn Microsoft's vulnerable driver blocklist on or off using **Windows Security** settings is grayed out when HVCI, Smart App Control, or S mode is enabled.
 You must disable HVCI or Smart App Control, or switch the device out of S mode, and restart the device before you can turn off the Microsoft vulnerable driver blocklist.

-The blocklist is updated with each new major release of Windows, typically 1-2 times per year, including most recently with the Windows 11 2022 update released in September 2022.
+The blocklist is updated with each new major release of Windows, typically 1-2 times per year.
 The most current blocklist is now also available for Windows 10 20H2 and Windows 11 21H2 users as an optional update from Windows Update.
 Microsoft will occasionally publish future updates through regular Windows servicing.

-Customers who always want the most up-to-date driver blocklist can also use App Control for Business to apply the latest recommended driver blocklist contained in this article.
+Customers who always want the most up-to-date driver blocklist can also use App Control for Business to apply the latest recommended driver blocklist.
 For your convenience, we provide a download of the most up-to-date vulnerable driver blocklist along with instructions to apply it on your computer at the end of this article.
-Otherwise, use the following XML to create your own custom App Control policies.

 ## Blocking vulnerable drivers using App Control